kubernetes/community/sig-api-machinery/annual-report-2022.md

 Operational tasks in [sig-governance.md]:

-- [ ] [README.md] reviewed for accuracy and updated if needed
+- [x] [README.md] reviewed for accuracy and updated if needed
 - [ ] [CONTRIBUTING.md] reviewed for accuracy and updated if needed
       (or created if missing and your contributor steps and experience are different or more in-depth than the documentation listed in the general [contributor guide] and [devel] folder.)
 - [ ] Subprojects list and linked OWNERS files in [sigs.yaml] reviewed for accuracy and updated if needed
-- [ ] SIG leaders (chairs, tech leads, and subproject owners) in [sigs.yaml] are accurate and active, and updated if needed
+- [x] SIG leaders (chairs, tech leads, and subproject owners) in [sigs.yaml] are accurate and active, and updated if needed
-- [ ] Meeting notes and recordings for 2022 are linked from [README.md] and updated/uploaded if needed
+- [x] Meeting notes and recordings for 2022 are linked from [README.md] and updated/uploaded if needed
-- [ ] Did you have community-wide updates in 2022 (e.g. community meetings, kubecon, or kubernetes-dev@ emails)?
+- [x] Did you have community-wide updates in 2022 (e.g. community meetings, kubecon, or kubernetes-dev@ emails)?
 Links to email, slides, or recordings:
-      -
+      - KubeCon NA and EU 22 maintainer track
       -

 [CONTRIBUTING.md]: https://git.k8s.io/community/sig-api-machinery/CONTRIBUTING.md
 [contributor ladder]: https://git.k8s.io/community/community-membership.md